sebastiansiju/503IT-Group1-TAAS-Phish-Hunt-Spot-The-Scam-/Week-4-Final-Game-Completion/Individual-Contribution-Logs/Tasnim-Tasnim-contribution.md

 ---

 ## Week 2 – Storyboard, UX Review & Tool Selection
-In Week 2, I played a major role in refining the storyboard and updating the Game Concept Canvas during Session 1.
+In Week 2, I tried to refine the storyboard and update the Game Concept Canvas during Session 1.
 I helped ensure the player journey (welcome → challenge → choices → feedback) was clear and matched our target audience.
 I also contributed to the UX and accessibility review by suggesting improvements for readability, colour contrast, and button clarity.

 During Session 2, I contributed to the tool‑selection process.
 I helped compare Scratch and Visual Studio Code, and supported the final decision to use VS Code based on realism, flexibility, and suitability for phishing simulations.
 I also helped prepare the development plan and contributed to the 2‑minute pitch notes.